[ Printer Friendly Version ] [ Report Abuse ]

 "He has sisters?"

-"No, they live in the forest right outside of it.
+"No, they live in the forest that borders it.
 Godric's father is a carpenter, and they live in the woods so he doesn't have to travel to get the wood he needs.
 Godric is the only one of his family who lives away from home."

 "He gets to go home once during the summer and once at Christmas," Dezzy said quietly.

-"He's tried to tell them that he can find other work and see them more often, but his mother won't hear of it.
-She's so proud of him for working in the palace."
+"He's tried to tell them that he can find other work in the village, and see them more often, but his mother won't hear of it.
+She's so proud of him for working in the palace," Dezzy said.
+She smiled a bit when she recalled the grin on Godric's face when he had spoken of his mother.

-"Girls, what are you doin'?
+"Girls, what are you doing'?
 Your aunt will be 'ere soon!
 Go on downstairs," Lucetta said, shooing the pair of sisters out of their bedroom.

 A footman came and hurriedly opened the carriage door, bowing as Lady Rowena Ravenclaw stepped out before them.
 She was dressed in a high-necked, black gown, with dark lace adorning the sleeves.
-Without realizing, the girls took a step back, intimidated by their aunt.
+Without realizing, the girls took a step back, feeling timid, and a bit in awe of their aunt.
 Addie came to first, taking a few quick strides to close the gap between herself and Aunt Rowena.

 "Aunt Rowena, it is a pleasure to have you here.
-Please, come inside and get out of the cold."
+Please, come inside and get out of the cold," she said.
+Dezzy admired her for looking so calm.

-"Thank you," she answered, with a curt nod.
+"Thank you," Rowena answered, giving Addie a curt nod.

-The girls tried not to gape and they followed after her long strides back inside the castle, where a maid was waiting to take their aunt's cloak.
+The girls tried not to gape as they followed after her long strides back inside the castle, where a maid was waiting to take their aunt's cloak.

 "Now, I suppose we should introduce ourselves, seeing as it has been quite a while," Addie said, as the girls lined up behind her, still silent.